MisledWater79/Nukkit-Last-Life-Plugin/README.md

 * Red Names will have all of their friendships and ties broken and become hostile
 * Red Names can team up with other red names
 * In order to win you must be the last player standing
+## Server Info
+In order to start the game you must run `/lastlifestart`.
+This will add all online players to the game, along with giving people lives and picking a Boogeyman/Boogeymen.
+Once the game has started it will put any players who have died on their last life or players who arent added to the game into spectator mode.
+If you wish to add someone to the game you can run `/addplayer <player>`.
+If at any point you would like to end the game you can run `/lastlifestop` to stop the game and reset everyone.